Numerical Methods

 in Quantum Information Science

-Summer School at the Mount Ida campus of University of Massachusetts Amherst
+Summer School at the University of Massachusetts Amherst

 Target audience